 - Kansas offers online voter registration.

-- You should know: you need a Kansas ID to use Kansas's online voter registration system.
-If you don't have a Kansas-issued ID, you can still register to vote by mail.
+- You should know: you need a Kansas driver's license or non-driver's identification card to use Kansas's online voter registration system.
+If you don't have a Kansas-issued ID, you can still register by mail to vote.

 Use the National Voter Registration Form